svalinn/condorht_tools/setup/README.md

 3. Run the DAG-MCNP tests
 ----------------------------------------
 The submit file `dag_mcnp_tests.sub` launches a job which copies the script `dag_mcnp_tests.bash` to an execute node.
-The script runs all of the tests in the [DAGMC test suite](https://github.com/ljacobson64/DAGMC-tests).
+The script runs all of the tests in the <a href="https://github.com/ljacobson64/DAGMC-tests" target="_blank">DAGMC test suite</a>.
 A tarball called `results.tar.gz` containing the test results will be created and placed in your Gluster space.
 The tarball will also be copied to your home directory on the submit node.